syncfusion-content/blazor-docs/blazor/common/how-to/upgrade-syncfusion-components-to-18dot1-version.md

 documentation: ug
 ---

-# How to upgrade Syncfusion Blazor Components to 18.1.0.36 version
+# How to Upgrade Syncfusion Blazor Components to 18.1.0.36 Version

 To upgrade Syncfusion Blazor Components to 18.1.0.36 version, you need to check the following: